-- Directorships:Air Canada (since 2014) - Suncor Energy Inc. (Chair) (since 2014)
+Directorships: • Air Canada (since 2014) Suncor Energy Inc. (Chair)

+(since 2014)

-2021 Annual Meeting Votes in Favour: 97.64% Votes Withheld: 2.36% Mr. Wilson is Chair of the Board.
-He has served on the Board since 2011 and been a corporate director since 2013.
+Mr. Wilson is Chair of the Board.
+He has served on the Board since 2011 and been a corporate director

 Until his retirement in December 2013, he was the President and CEO, and a director, of Agrium Inc. (a public agricultural crop inputs company that has subsequently merged with Potash Corporation of Saskatchewan Inc. to form Nutrien Ltd.).
 He has over 30 years of international and executive management experience.
 Prior to joining Agrium Inc., Mr. Wilson served as President of Methanex Corporation (a public company) and held various senior positions in North America and Asia during his 18 years with The Dow Chemical Company (a public company).
 Mr. Wilson previously served on the board of directors of Finning International Inc. (a public company) and was also the past Chair of the Calgary Prostate Cancer Centre.
 He holds a degree in Chemical Engineering from the University of Waterloo.